-ACL Active Directory ad group AD object AD Schema AD Snapshot authorization Azure Azure AD Cloud cmdlets Delegation Domain Controller Domain Trust dynamic groups eDirectory Exchange FirstWare Get-ADUser group membership group policy groups Ldap Microsoft Azure Migration MS Exchange Novell NTFS Password powershell qmm QMM EX Quest Migration Manager Schema Search Set ADUser Sharepoint SID SID History synchronization VM windows Windows 7 Windows Server 2008 R2 Windows Server 2012
+ACL Active Directory ad group AD object AD Schema AD Snapshot authorization Azure Cloud cmdlets Delegation Domain Controller domain local groups Domain Trust dynamic groups eDirectory Exchange FirstWare Get-ADUser group membership group policy Ldap local groups Microsoft Azure Migration MS Exchange Novell NTFS Password Permissions powershell qmm QMM EX Quest Migration Manager Schema Search Set ADUser Sharepoint SID SID History synchronization VM Windows 7 Windows Server 2008 R2 Windows Server 2012